 Some steps you can take to avoid unintentionally triggering the alarm are:

-- Closing all of the windows when you leave the car. - Closing the panoramic roof. . - Reducing the alarm sensitivity in settings. - Aiming the airflow so that it doesn't point upwards in the passenger compartment.
+- Closing all of the windows when you leave the car. - Reducing the alarm sensitivity in settings. - Aiming the airflow so that it doesn't point upwards in the passenger compartment.